 The spread of COVID-19 in the healthcare setting is a specific concern.
-Experience in Ireland and elsewhere indicates that transmission in residential care facilities and hospitals can occur readily when the virus is introduced from the community into the healthcare setting.
+Experience in Ireland and elsewhere indicates that, in the absence of vaccination, transmission in residential care facilities and hospitals can occur readily when the virus is introduced from the community into the healthcare setting.
 Transmission typically occurs when an unrecognised infectious person enters the facility.
 Control of entry to minimise risk of unrecognised introduction is therefore a key priority in preventing outbreaks.
 This requires a particular focus when rates of infection in the community served are high.
 In the context of long-term residential care facilities, the key group of people who move regularly between community and the facility is staff.
 Visitors also represent a risk of introduction of COVID-19.
 Guidance on managing risk associated with visiting is provided on the HPSC website.

 Outbreaks of infection involving both residents and healthcare workers (HCW) have been frequent in RCFs during the major community surges in COVID-19.
-The control of spread in RCFs in this context has been very challenging.
-The increase in residential care acquired cases during the surge in late December 2020 and January 2021 may be related in part to the emergence of SARS-CoV-2 variants with higher transmissibility.
+The control of spread in RCFs in this context was very challenging prior to vaccination.
+The emergence of SARS-CoV-2 variants with higher transmissibility or that are less effectively prevented by vaccination remains an ongoing concern.

 Vaccination of a high proportion of residents and staff in RCFs has had a major impact on reducing the impact of COVID-19 in RCFs.
-In this context it is possible to manage the risk of spread of COVID-19 effectively with less restriction on the lives of residents.
-There is however, a continuing need for vigilance to prevent infectious staff members or other people from entering the RCF, to ensure that cases of COVID-19 are detected promptly and that transmission-based IPC precautions, including appropriate use of PPE, are implemented in the care of infectious residents to further reduce the risk of spread.
-RCFs must have systems in place to ensure that, to the greatest extent possible, residents with COVID-19 are rapidly identified and are cared for with appropriate transmission-based IPC precautions.
+In this context, it is possible to manage the risk of spread of COVID-19 effectively with less restriction on the lives of residents.
+There is however, a continuing need for vigilance to prevent infectious staff members or other people from entering the RCF.
+It remains important to ensure that cases of COVID-19 are detected promptly and that transmission-based IPC precautions, including appropriate use of PPE, are implemented in the care of infectious residents to further reduce the risk of spread.
+RCFs must have systems in place to ensure that, to the greatest extent possible; residents with COVID-19 are rapidly identified and are cared for with appropriate transmission-based IPC precautions.